Reposted after editing by Rexford Dam

-The response she gave me made me snort my beer.
+The response she gave me made me snort my drink.
 She said “Yes I did find him and in my stupidity I let him get away.
 I would like another chance.
-Would you like to start over.”
+Would you like to start over?”

 (Still the Hard Ass, aren’t I)

-She surprised me by saying; “We’ll see after a few dates, I think I can change you mind.”
+She surprised me by saying; “We’ll see after a few dates, I think I can change your mind.”

-I laughed, finished my beer and headed for the door.
-She hollered; “Wait you didn’t get my phone numbers of address.”
+I laughed, finished my pop and headed for the door.
+She hollered; “Wait you didn’t get my phone number or address.”

 “No, I didn’t, when I want them I’ll ask.”

 She came back with; “Just you wait ‘enry ‘iggins, just you wait.”